Collinsville unveils $8.6M water treatment plant overhaul: ‘It’s pretty cutting-edge’

 People are also reading…

-The city partnered with Daris Contractors and HUB Engineers to raze and then rebuild the 43-year-old treatment facility, located at 15316 N. 154th E. Ave.
+The city partnered with Daris Contractors and HUB Engineers to raze and then rebuild the 43-year-old treatment facility, located at 15316 N. 154th East Ave.

 The building’s new superpulsators from Suez, for example, serve as an advanced pre-treatment process that uses a combination of vacuum pumps and gravity settling to remove particulates from the water — all through the use of newly installed state-of-the-art technology.